Malec99/KrakenFlex-Backend-Test/README.md

 ```
 pip install -r requirements.txt
 ```
-- Finally run the command:
+- Finally, run the command:
 ```
 python main.py
 ```
 ## Testing

 There are unit tests in this project.
-To run tests use the command:
+To run tests, use the command:
 ```
 python -m unittest test_outages.py
 ```